 Middlebury does not grant academic credit for unpaid internships that take place during the summer.
 However, you can receive a Transcript Notation, which indicates on your official transcript that you have completed the internship.
 In many cases, when employers require that students receive academic credit for an internship with their organization, the Transcript Notation is an alternative that might satisfy their requirement.

-After completing the internship, you must also ensure that your internship supervisor submits an evaluation letter to EIA describing your internship tasks and responsibilities and evaluating your performance.
+After completing the internship, you must also ensure that your internship supervisor submits their final evaluation to CCI describing your internship tasks and responsibilities and evaluating your performance.
 A link to this electronic evaluation will be sent to your supervisor towards the end of the summer and should be completed within 2 weeks of completing your internship.

 Here's how the process works: